kirolloushany03/AirBnB_clone/README.md

 Certainly!
-Here's the README with emojis and the contributors Kirollous Hany and Ashraf Atef:
+Here's the updated README with the contributors Kirollous Hany and Ashraf Atef's GitHub usernames:

 ---